grezeh/larva/README.md

  Larva PCB+custom plate fits in "daisy40% hhkb" keyboard case by Kprepublic.
 Larva mk1 has 4 through-hole LED positions, no rgb.
 Mk2 has in addition 2 rgb smd LED slots for up-facing SK6812MINI-E LEDs and 2 pre-assembled mono-color smd LEDs as alternative to 2 lower through-hole LEDs(facedown, was an experimental feature) and a few small QoL improvements.
+2.1-light version cuts rgb and goes open-source.
 Current software-side implementation consists of QMK+custom Windows keymap.
  For activating the bootloader: press the RST button on the back of the pcb.